snipe/snipe-it/linuxosx/README.md

 	chmod -R 755 app/storage
 	chmod -R 755 public/uploads

 If you still run into a permissions error, you may need to increase the permissions to 775, or twiddle your user/group permissions on your server.
+For CentOS (or other *NIX with SELinux enabled) you will need to issue the following command:

+	setsebool -P httpd_unified 1

 Note: It should go without saying, but make sure the Snipe-IT project directory is not owned by `root`.
 Your webserver should be running as your webserver's user (often `apache`, `nobody`, or `www-data`).
 But never, ever `root`.
 Ever.

+If you still need to set the application key in app.php, you may now use artisan:

+	php artisan key:generate --env=production

 -----